• Skip to primary navigation

 Instructions

-• In a large bowl add cabbage.
-Use your hands to gently massage until slightly macerated (softened)
+• In a large bowl, add cabbage and salt.
+Use your hands to gently massage the cabbage until it is slightly macerated (softened).

 Video